 Little Egg, Big Hope

-This is a monarch butterfly egg.
-It is not much bigger than the head of a pin!
+Find the monarch egg.
+The tiny white egg not much bigger than the head of a pin.
 A single monarch butterfly can lay hundreds of eggs.

 Laying Eggs as She Migrates

 During spring migration, a female monarch leaves a trail of eggs behind her as she travels.
 The eggs will become adult butterflies and complete the migration later in the spring.
 They will be the children of the monarchs that spent the winter in Mexico.

 "Eggs galore!" exclaimed Carol Cullar.
 Her friend found 56 eggs on 5 milkweed plants in southern Texas.
 How many eggs can you count here?

 Without a new spring generation of eggs, we would not have monarchs within a few short weeks.
 Monarchs only live for a few weeks after they begin to reproduce.

 By the end of April, the monarchs that overwintered in Mexico will have reached the end of their lives.
 A new generation will complete the migration.